tf-maam/dupsrm/README.md

 - [ ] Write documentation with usage examples
 - [ ] Extend logger output
 - [ ] Use a hashmap to find duplicated hashes decreasing the computational complexity
-- [ ] Add a filter for file types or regex support
+- [x] Add a filter for file types or regex support
 - [ ] Use `PathBuf` instead of `String` for paths
 - [ ] Wrap hash type with `&str` or fixed size type
 - [ ] Add a flag to not recurse the reference directory or set a maximum depth
+- [ ] Provide usage examples with regular expression